Itiviti/performance-trends/README.md

 # Setting up the development environment

 * Clone the project
-* Compile it from command line by running "gradlew clean assemble" from the project root directory
+* Run `gradlew clean build` from the project root directory
 * Make sure your IDE has the company proxy configured properly (it will need to download a Gradle archive from the internet)
 * Import the project in IDEA / Eclipse starting from the existing Gradle model.
-In IDEA select option "Use default gradle wrapper".
+In IDEA select option "Use default gradle wrapper"

-Note: we have a basic working Java agent also, you can test it by running the below command from the project root directory: java -cp agent-tester/build/libs/agent-tester-1.0-SNAPSHOT.jar -javaagent:profiler-agent/build/libs/profiler-agent-1.0-SNAPSHOT.jar com.ullink.agent.AgentTester

-# Attaching the java profiler agent to any Ullink project (to gather statistics while the tests run)
+# Attaching the java profiler agent to any (Ullink) project to gather statistics while the tests run

 ## For Ant projects use: